 Interest

 According to Article 122(2) CPR, Member States shall recover amounts unduly paid, together with any interest on late payment.
 Default interest is normally charged if repayments are made after the deadline set in the recovery order.
-Such interest earned on account of late payment should be added to the withdrawn or recovered amounts.
+Such interest earned on account of late payment should be added to the recovered amounts.

 Exclusion from the accounts of amounts related to payment applications made during the accounting year